Articles on Objective Justification

 Therefore he who denies that the sins of the world are already forgiven in Christ disagrees with both the Confessions’ own intepretation of themselves, and also Luther’s understanding of the same.

-V. Objective Justification is Not Contrary to Justification by Faith
+V. Objective Justification is Not Contrary to Justification by Faith but Essential to It.

 The claim is made that Objective Justification eliminates faith, on the grounds that if the world is already justified in Christ, then every individual is already saved without faith.

-We answer: This assumes first that these two uses of the word “justify” are equivalent.
+We answer: This assumes that these two uses of the word “justify” are equivalent.
 They are not.
 That is why the qualifier “objective” is added, lest anyone think that we are denying that justification which takes place by faith alone in which a man is received into grace, regenerated, and granted eternal life.

 VI.
 Divine Forensic Justice is Not Equivalent to Human Justice